lucianux/english/A1/README.md

 ### Can, Can't – Ability, possibility, permission

-- Form
+#### Positive

--- Positive: I / You / He / She / It / We / They can sing
+I / You / He / She / It / We / They can sing

+#### Negative

--- Negative: I / You / He / She / It / We / They cannot sing
+I / You / He / She / It / We / They cannot sing
              I / You / He / She / It / We / They can't sing
+#### Question

--- Question: Can I / You / He / She / It / We / They sing ?
+Can I / You / He / She / It / We / They sing ?

+#### Short answer

--- Short answer: Yes, I / You / He / She / It / We / They can.
+- Yes, I / You / He / She / It / We / They can.
-                 No, I / You / He / She / It / We / They cannot.
+- No, I / You / He / She / It / We / They cannot.
-                 No, I / You / He / She / It / We / They can't.
+- No, I / You / He / She / It / We / They can't.

-- Can, Can't / Use
+### Can, Can't / Use

 -- Use 1 / Ability
 We use can/can’t to talk about ability in the present (=things that we know how to do).